kj-9/ocrvid/README.md

 > [!CAUTION]
 > This tool is still in early development stage.
-The API may change in the future.
+Current v0.x releases are not stable and may have breaking changes.

 ## Installation